maihoaomv/mpd_pi/README.md

 # mpd_pi
 Client for music player daemon on a raspberry pi

+My main goal for this project is configurability

-GMPC is an MPD client project that, as far as I’m concerned, is the best of all the various MPD clients out there.
+GMPC is an MPD client project that, in my opinion, is the best of all the various MPD clients out there.
 When I built the raspberry music server I incorporated a 7 inch 1366x768 monitor into the design.
 I wanted to use GMPC as a full screen display, but because of the small size of the monitors text display, the text was nearly unreadable.
 I wasn’t successful in figuring out how to configure GMPC for a font size that I could read comfortably.

 I decided instead to write my own client that would allow me to easily configure the font size, style, colors and so forth for use on the 7 inch screen.